Ahmed-M0hamed/cats_vs_dogs-classification-deployed-app/README.md

 to use the app you could use chrome web server to run the app in local host

 -------------------------

-we used small dataset and lite model so the accuracy is not this great but we foucused to run the app
+the app is a little bit underfitting because our resourses is not really good so I can not train for high accuracy so we used small dataset and lite model so the accuracy is not this great but we foucused to run the app